 ATSDR assesses demographic data to identify the population(s) possibly exposed to contaminants associated with a site, such as MCB Camp Pendleton.
 ATSDR can also use these data to determine if more sensitive individuals live in the area.
-People who are more sensitive to the effects of potential contamination include children (birth to 6-years-old), women of childbearing age (15- to 44-years-old), and elderly persons (65 years of age and older).
+People who are more sensitive to the effects of potential contamination include children (birth - 6 years), women of childbearing age (15 - 44 years), and elderly persons (65 years of age and older).
 In addition, ATSDR evaluates demographic data to examine how often people in the population move to another area, in an attempt to assess the time period that residents could have been exposed to site contaminants.